Nicerice96/HealthAndFitnessApp/README.md

 ## How to Run
 - Ensure you have created the required database and have followed the necessary steps in the ```CreateDatabase.txt```
-- Navigate to the  ```HealthAndFitnessMemberJDBCConnect.java``` and click run
+- Open the terminal and enter the command `mvn clean javafx:run`
-- The application should now be running and is good to go!
+- The resources should be compiled and the application should run!

 ## Demonstration Video
 _video_